ByAUJay

 What to ask:

-- What certifications (SOC 2 Type II; ISO/IEC 27001:2022) and which controls apply to your specific project (key management, CI/CD, incident response)?
+- Which certifications do you have (SOC 2 Type II; ISO/IEC 27001:2022), and which controls are relevant to my project (like key management, CI/CD, incident response)?

 What good looks like: